marklj/funnel/README.md

 </form>
 ```

-Note that data only needs to contained in a `payload[]` array if you want to filter exactly what data get passed to your action.
-If you choose to not namespace your inputs like `name="blog_title"`, all of your input data will be passed to your action.
+Note that data does not need to be contained in a `payload[]` array unless you want to filter exactly what perameters are passed to your action.
+If you do not namespace your inputs, like `name="blog_title"`, all of your input data will be passed to your action.

 ### 2. Map to an Action
 Funnel will try to associate the StudlyCase command, in this case `PostBlog`, to an action.
 This association is made in the `funnel.php` configuration file.